ericsonga/TeacherCSP/_sources/CSPNameStrings/madlib.rst

      print("Mali" + " is " + str(Mali))

 ..
 Note::
-   When you print a string (a sequence of characters in a pair of single or double quotes) in Python it will print the exact characters in the string.
+   When you print a string (a sequence of characters in a pair of single, double, or triple quotes) in Python it will print the exact characters in the string.
 When you print a variable it will print the value of that variable.

 .. parsonsprob:: 4_4_4_Poem